pepopo978/SuperwowInstallation/README.md

 - download the latest SuperWoW castlib addon from here https://github.com/balakethelock/SuperAPI_Castlib and place in Interface/Addons making sure to remove the "-master" suffix appended by github.
 <hr>

+### 7. (Optional) If you want VanillaTweaks as well:
+- Download tweaks here https://github.com/brndd/vanilla-tweaks?tab=readme-ov-file#current-patches and place in your TWow folder next to WoW.exe
+- Copy + paste `WoW.exe` so you have a backup of it
+- Drag `WoW.exe` on top of `vanilla_tweaks.exe` or run `./vanilla-tweaks WoW.exe` from the command line in the directory containing `WoW.exe` and `vanilla-tweaks.exe`.
+If you want to specify specific options like increasing nameplate range you have to use the command line.
+See https://github.com/brndd/vanilla-tweaks?tab=readme-ov-file#usage for examples
+- Rename either `WoW_tweaked` to `WoW` or `WoW_tweaked.exe` to `WoW.exe` depending on whether you have "Show file extensions" turned on in Windows.
+Be careful not to accidentally make the filename `WoW.exe.exe` if you don't have "Show file extensions" turned on in windows.

-### 7. Launch VanillaFixes.exe to start the game.
+### 8. Launch VanillaFixes.exe to start the game.
 The first time it should pop up a dialog saying which dlls it is loading and SuperWoW should be one of them.
 <hr>

-### 8. In game open up a macro and if you have 512 allowed characters Superwow is working
+### 9. In game open up a macro and if you have 512 allowed characters Superwow is working
 <hr>

-### 9. (Optional) Ignore this if already did this when installing SuperAPI.
+### 10. (Optional) Ignore this if already did this when installing SuperAPI.
 If you were using vanillatweaks for sounds while the game is in the background, run `/run SetCVar("BackgroundSound", "1")` to reenable that.
 Can also do `/run SetCVar("UncapSounds", "1");SetCVar("SoundMaxHardwareChannels", "64");SetCVar("SoundSoftwareChannels", "64");` to enable the game to play more simultaneous sounds.

 Can view other CVars and features provided here https://github.com/balakethelock/SuperWoW/wiki/Features